Opetushallitus/valtionavustus/doc/README.md

 ## Software architecture

+### General architecture
 General architecture including integrations and data flows (from originator towards receiver) is described in picture below.

 ![General architecture](architecture.png)

-## Internal architecture
+### Application architecture

+Valtionavustus application is divided to following major parts:

+* [Soresu Form](https://github.com/Opetushallitus/soresu-form), which is the generic form library (including both React client
+  UI and Clojure server code),
+* [VA common](../va-common/), which contains the React client UI and Clojure server code shared between the applications,
+* [Virkailija application](../va-virkailija/), which contains React client UI and Clojure server for handling the scoring and processing the applications, and
+* [Hakija application](../va-hakija/), which has React client UI and Clojure server for accepting the applications and showing the forms

 Internal structure of application architecture

 ![Internal architecture](internal-architecture.png)

-Valtionavustus application is divided to following major parts:

-* Soresu Form, which is the generic form library (including both React client UI and Clojure server code),
-* VA common, which contains the React client UI and Clojure server code shared between the applications,
-* Virkailija application, which contains React client UI and Clojure server for handling the scoring and processing the applications, and
-* Hakija application, which has React client UI and Clojure server for accepting the applications and showing the forms

 ## API documentation